 The CTC implements an LCB approved Prioritization Policy in order to provide the most critical trips, with available funds.
-Since at least 2015, it has been established that Medical/ Medical Related services followed by Training for Critical Life Skills will be funded as the top two priorities.
+Since at least 2015, it has been established that Medical/ Medical Related services followed by Nutrition and Life Sustaining Activities will be funded as the top two priorities.
 If funding allows, the other trip purposes will be considered at the discretion of the CTC.